 4. Natural disasters – OK, we have earthquakes

-Buildings that weren’t up to code after the Northridge Quake of 1994 were either demolished or repaired.
-Los Angeles has a strict earthquake rules when it comes to construction.
+Buildings that weren’t up to code after the Northridge Quake of 1994 were mostly demolished or have been brought up to code.
+Los Angeles has strict earthquake rules when it comes to new construction.
 To avoid damage to your home, it’s best to live on bedrock rather than in areas sitting on liquefaction.
 Single stories are safer than multiple level buildings.
 Los Angeles has had remarkably little loss of life in both earthquakes and fires in all areas of the city because of its strict safety measures.
 Building codes in new buildings also include provisions for those who are handicapped or otherwise disabled.